Versatile, fast and reliable SARS-CoV-2 antibody assay

-Category: Climate Hits: 3During the continued progression of the coronavirus pandemic, rapid, inexpensive, and reliable tests will become increasingly important to determine whether people have the associated antibodies -- either through infection or vaccination.
+Category: Climate Hits: 4During the continued progression of the coronavirus pandemic, rapid, inexpensive, and reliable tests will become increasingly important to determine whether people have the associated antibodies -- either through infection or vaccination.
 Researchers have now developed such a rapid antibody test.
 It provides the result in only eight minutes; the aim is to further reduce the process time to four minutes.

 Read more https://www.sciencedaily.com/releases/2021/06/210624135549.htm